-According to new research, podcast advertising has turned out to be a lucrative business, with advertising spend at $220 million in 2017.
+Podcast advertising has turned out to be a lucrative business, with U.S. advertising spend set to reach an eye-watering $659 million in 2020.
 If there’s a “podcasting bubble”, it’s not going to burst anytime soon.
 With so many new podcasts out there, you need more than a microphone and an RSS feed to launch your show into audio fame.
 Most importantly, you need a home base for your listeners to find your content: you need a website.

 Making a website can seem like a daunting task, especially when you’re focusing your skills on audio production.
 By building your site on WordPress, you’ll have a super-customizable website that has the functionality to embed audio and create playlists, putting the listening experience first.
 Plus, you’ll have the flexibility to grow your website with your show by launching an online store, selling tickets for live events, featuring videos, collecting emails for your newsletter, and more.